 (9) “Benefit eligible” means an employee who has met the eligibility requirements of (18) of this rule and is eligible to enroll in PEBB core benefits and optional plans.

 (10) “CBIW” means Continuation of Benefits for Injured Workers.

 (11) “Certificate of Registered Domestic Partnership” means the certificate issued by an Oregon county clerk to two individuals of the same sex after they file a Declaration of Domestic Partnership with the county clerk.

 (12) “COBRA” means the federal Consolidated Omnibus Reconciliation Act of 1985.

-(13) “Core Benefits” means specific benefit plans that a PEBB employer contributes a benefit amount premium cost for active eligible employees (e.g., medical, dental, vision, and employee basic term life coverage).
+(13) “Core Benefits” means specific benefit plans that a PEBB employer may contribute a benefit amount towards the cost of the premiums for active eligible employees (e.g., medical, dental, vision, and employee basic term life coverage).